HsiaoChiLiao/EXTruvIIInb/README.md

 adt_PearsonRes <- as.matrix(assays(sce_extruv3nb_broad[[2]])$pearson)
 ```

-Although we perform the downstream analysis using the percentile adjusted counts on the natural log scale, the corrected counts can be obtained with the following.
+Even though we mostly perform downstream analyses using the percentile adjusted counts on the natural log scale, the corrected counts can be obtained with the following.
 ``` r
 #the corrected count matrix of mRNA features (genes on rows and cells on columns)
 (exp(rna_logPAC)-1)[1:5,1:3]